nhsconnect/FHIR-NRLS-API/pages/pointer_retrieval/pointer_retrieval_overview.md

 ## Security

-Generic requirements for security, authentication and authorisation are included in the specification on the [Security Guidance](guidance_security.html) page.
+Generic requirements for security, authentication and authorisation are included in the specification on the [Security](guidance_security.html) page.

-## Retrieval

-Requirements on information retrieval formats and retrieval mechanisms are outline in the [Information Retrieval](retrieval_overview.html) section of this specification.